 Instructor: Marcia Price, CEO and Chief Data Scientist of Vector Analytics.
 Read her bio here.

-Max class size: 15 attendees (allowing lots of one-on-one support during exercises).
+Max class size: 15 attendees (this limit allows for adequate one-on-one support during class exercises).

 Marcia Price is an expert at classical LDA topic modeling.
 She is the architect of a data fusion platform based on topic modeling that provides a first-of-its-kind analysis of the US Department of Defense budget.